 Then in 2017 Tina, once more, felt pain in her breasts and decided to have it checked.
 She had the feeling it would be the same diagnosis as in 2009, as the pain was very similar to what she felt back then.
 She was initially diagnosed with another tumour in the same breast and a different type of non-invasive breast cancer (ductal carcinoma in situ) in the other breast, the latter subsequently was tested as invasive cancer too.

 The only option, she decided, was to have both breasts removed.
-This recurrence of the cancer and the removal of her breasts was a very hard time, especially psychologically.
-Although she had modified her work-life balance she realised she also needed to make major changes to take control her lifestyle and how she viewed life itself.
-In this journey of self-discovery, she left her well-established corporate career, and now volunteers as a breast cancer ambassador.
+This recurrence of her cancer and the removal of her breasts was a very hard time, especially psychologically.
+Although she had modified her work-life balance she realised she also needed to make major changes to take control of her lifestyle and how she viewed life itself.
+In this journey of self-discovery, she left her well-established corporate career and now volunteers as a breast cancer ambassador.
 She’s also set up her own business, making and selling honey, where part of the proceeds goes towards breast cancer prevention.

 Her passion is helping women reduce their risk of breast cancer through healthy lifestyle choices.
-She has focused squarely on health, nutrition and exercise – believing that this was what her body and soul needed.
-Now in remission Tina only eats healthy, natural and organic produce, with the aim of reducing her exposure to the harmful chemicals of everyday life.
+She has focused squarely on health, nutrition , and exercise – believing that this was what her body and soul needed.
+Now in remission, Tina only eats healthy, natural, and organic produce, with the aim of reducing her exposure to the harmful chemicals of everyday life.

-Breast Cancer UK is working to prevent more women like Tina having to go through the upheaval of a breast cancer diagnosis.
+Breast Cancer UK is working to prevent more women like Tina from having to go through the upheaval of a breast cancer diagnosis.
 We can only do this with your support, please donate today to support our work, thank you.